Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: : Framework Design

 \method's verifier takes two main inputs: \begin{itemize}[leftmargin=*] \item A set of serialized attestations in JSON format, each containing an SGX quote---representing the attestation signature from \Cref{sec:attestations}---and base64-encoded output. \item A set of certifications relating SGX enclave identities to the property that they attest; in our case, a hard-coded mapping from SGX enclave measurements to JSON templates for the property card metadata that they are allowed to assert. \end{itemize} The attestations are designed in such a way that they directly map to YAML-formatted property card metadata, similar to that included in existing Model Cards.
 This greatly simplifies the verifier, which needs only to check that the attested JSON corresponds to the properties included in the corresponding certification.

-\verifier validates each quote, validating it against the output of the respective attestation, then using the enclave measurement from the quote to look up the respective certification, which contains a JSON structure that serves as a template for the payload, and which is checked according the following rules: \begin{itemize}[leftmargin=*] \item \texttt{null} in the certification matches anything in the payload \item Dictionaries in the certification match dictionaries (or arrays of dictionaries) in the payload whose keys match those of the certification, and whose values match the values of the certification \item Strings, booleans, and integers in the certification match identical values (or arrays of identical values) in the payload \item Other values are not allowed in the certification \end{itemize} Specifically, we do not allow the use of floating-point values in order to avoid rounding issues due to verification; these must be represented as JSON strings.
+\verifier checks each quote by validating it against the output of the corresponding attestation. \verifier then uses the enclave measurement from the quote to look up the associated certification, which contains a JSON structure that acts as a template for the payload.
+This template is then validated according to the following rules: \begin{itemize}[leftmargin=*] \item \texttt{null} in the certification matches anything in the payload, \item The dictionaries in the certification correspond to dictionaries (or arrays of dictionaries) in the payload.
+The keys in the payload must match those in the certification, and the values in the payload must match the values in the certification, \item Strings, booleans, and integers in the certification match identical values (or arrays of identical values) in the payload, \item Other values are not allowed in the certification. \end{itemize} Specifically, we do not allow the use of floating-point values in order to avoid rounding issues due to verification; these must be represented as JSON strings.

 For each model referenced by an attestation, \verifier produces a model card, formed by taking the union of the various model card metadata fragments to produce a single JSON dictionary that is reformatted into the YAML contents of the model card \texttt{model-index} field, which contains experimental data in a structured form.
+Also, \method lets \verifier combine TEE attestations with other guarantees (e.g., external certificates in Section~\ref{sec:chain}).
+Assurances from ZKP-like mechanisms can be integrated into \method similarly.